juliaguida/oystercard/spring_break.md

-# Spring Break Challenges for Developers on Immersive
+# Spring Break Information for Developers on Immersive

 Hello everyone!
 Makers is closed for a spring break for the week of Jun 21st.
 It has been a challenging time over the past year, and we would encourage you to use this time to refresh.